 A few bikes of this price also feature the option to close off the suspension for use on smooth roads, this is known as a lock-out.
 Most, however, will only offer preload adjustment, which allows a small amount of control over how firm the suspension spring is.

 The braking system will be either rim or disc brake, the latter the preferred option as it typically performs better in the wet.
 However, at this price point, bikes with rim brakes will typically be lighter.
 Both braking systems are likely to be operated by mechanical cables, although a few do offer hydraulic systems (sealed fluid replaces cables).

 Tourney and Altus are the introductory groupsets from Shimano that are commonly found on kids mountain bikes and mountain bikes under AU$600.
 Designed for recreational riding; rough and muddy off-road riding is beyond the design criteria of these two options.
 From our experience testing bikes of this category, you want to look for bikes with an aluminium, handlebar and it also pays to look for wheels that feature “Double Wall” rims to ensure they stay straight.
 All bikes selected here tick all of these boxes.

-So without further ado, here our picks (in no particular order) of the best budget mountain bikes for 2019 costing AU$500 or thereabouts.
+So without further ado, here our picks (in no particular order) of the best budget mountain bikes costing AU$500 or thereabouts.

 Giant ATX 2